kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 Description
 -----

-Kokkos View is the programming model's main data structure, with multi-dimensional (up to eight), array-like semantics.
-It can be used on the CPU (host) and/or GPU (device), and has architecture-specific optimiztions, shared-memory parallelism, compile-time layouts and memory space.
+The programming model's main data structure is the Kokkos View.
+The View has multi-dimensional (up to eight), array-like semantics and operations.
+It, and related data structures,  can be used on the CPU (host) and/or GPU (device), and has architecture-specific optimiztions, shared-memory parallelism, compile-time layouts and memory space.

 Interface